ahenrij/ahenrij/README.md

 ### Hi there!
 I'm Henri Aïdasso.

-I'm passionate about Machine Learning, Software Design & Architecture and Mathematics.
+I'm passionate about Machine Learning, Software Architecture and Mathematics.

 <!--
 **ahenrij/ahenrij** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.